vuejs/it.vuejs.org/src/api/index.md

 - **Details:**

   An object where keys are expressions to watch and values are the corresponding callbacks.
-The value can also be a stringa of a method name, or an Object that contains additional options.
+The value can also be a stringa of a method name, or an Object that contains additional opzioni.
 The Vue instance will call `$watch()` for each entry in the object at instantiation.

 - **Esempio:**